sambaye/UFC-DataScraper/README.md

 # How to Generate Data.
-It is pretty easy to generate data you simply need to  have to have properly formatted inputs and the proper python modules located in requirements.txt.
+It is pretty easy to generate data you simply need to  have to have properly formatted inputs and the proper python modules located in requirements.dat.
 I have put some sample inputs files in the"Input" folder to get you started.

 The only pain is that sherdog.com and UFC.com have unique tags for the fighters so you need to find those tags and then generate the input files("NFightersSHER.txt" and "NFightersUFC.txt").
 There are some scripts in the "Input" directory that attempt to get these tags for you from a general input file called "Fighters.txt" but you will have to do some manual editing to get the final output.